sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

 degrees of freedom have not changed, the *p*-value has.
 This is because the one-sided test has a different rejection region from the two-sided test.
-If you’ve forgotten why this is and what it means, you may find it helpful to read back over chapter :doc:`Hypothesis testing <../Ch09/Ch09_HypothesisTesting>`, and section :ref:`The difference between one-sided and two-sided tests
+If you’ve forgotten why this is and what it means, you may find it helpful to read back over chapter :doc:`../Ch09/Ch09_HypothesisTesting`, and section :ref:`The difference between one-sided and two-sided tests
 <one_vs_twosided_tests>` in particular.
 The third thing to note is
 that the confidence interval is different too: it now reports a “one-sided” confidence interval rather than a two-sided one.
 In a two-sided confidence